pyrevo/ClusterScan/README.md

 The program assigns an unique ID for each cluster during the analysis, joining the “C” letter with a progressive number starting from 1.
 The user can trace back a specific cluster at any time in the different output files simply looking at the ID reported in the corresponding column.

-## Other resources
+## Other resources:
 You can contact us by opening a new issue on GitHub or asking a new question on our dedicated [mailing list](https://groups.google.com/forum/#!forum/clusterscan-support).
+Take a look at our Wiki [here](https://github.com/pyrevo/ClusterScan/wiki).